IBM/guardium-analyzer-workshop/README.md

 ## Add First Database to Data Connector

-Now we will add a database to the `Data Connector` to scan for vulnerbilities, find reglatory data and have the results upload to `Guardium Analyzer`.
+Now we will add a database to the `Data Connector` to scan for vulnerabilities, find reglatory data and have the results upload to `Guardium Analyzer`.

 ### Add Database Connection Details